General and capabilities

 Q. What are the benefits?

-A. With Indoor IoT Services, Cisco DNA Spaces breaks silos and provides an open and unified platform for multiple apps and devices.
+A. With Indoor IoT Services, Cisco Spaces breaks silos and provides an open and unified platform for multiple apps and devices.
 Customers can deploy their devices and use cases at significantly greater scale.
 A unified support model with the partner apps and device vendors helps ensure proactive problem resolution and end-to-end visibility.

 Introduction to Smart Licensing